excellalabs/docker-workshop-2/README.2.md

 1. Create a service
     - ClusterIP type for non-public, cluster-only, single IP for a set of pod such as for Redis stores
     - NodePort type for external to cluster (LoadBalancer can be used for cloud provider load balencers)
     - Get the IP address with `minikube service frontend --url`
-1. Clean up multiple resources via labels

-1.

 ## Setup: Set up a Kubernetes cluster